Morning Prayer

 The people sit.

-A Reading from the book of Hebrews.
-Hebrews 5:1-10
+A Reading from the book of First Corinthians.

 The Word of the Lord.